John Steel (Canadian politician)

-John Steel (ca 1737 - May 13, 1826) was a Scottish-born ship's captain and political figure in Lower Canada.
+John Steel (ca 1737 - May 13, 1826), alternatively spelled John Steele, was a Scottish-born ship's captain and political figure in Lower Canada.
 He represented Bedford in the Legislative Assembly of Lower Canada from 1800 to 1804.

-His name also appears as John Steele.
+Career

-He was born in Ayrshire and served as a volunteer in the British Navy during the American Revolution, reaching the rank of captain.
+Steel served as a volunteer in the British Navy during the American Revolution, reaching the rank of captain.
 In 1784, he arrived in Halifax, Nova Scotia as a midshipman.
 In 1785, he went to Quebec City, where he served as ship commander in the Lower Canada navy.
+Steel was named a justice of the peace for Montreal district in 1798 and also served as harbour master.
+He did not run for reelection to the assembly in 1804.

+Personal life

+Steel was born in Ayrshire on 1737.
 Around 1787, he married Nancy Griggs.
-Steel was named a justice of the peace for Monreal district in 1798 and also served as harbour master.
-He did not run for reelection to the assembly in 1804.
-Steel died, probably at Caldwell's Manor, at the age of 89.
+He died, likely at Caldwell's Manor, in 1826 at the age of 89.